m13253/tianocore_uefi_duet_installer/Readme.txt

+NOTE: THIS REPO IS NO LONGER ACTIVELY MAINTAINED.
+PLEASE USE http://sourceforge.net/projects/cloverefiboot/ INSTEAD.

 This repo contains compiled build of tianocore.sourceforge.net UDK/EDK2 DuetPkg firmware and tianocore.sourceforge.net EDK DUET firmware (EDK_UEFI64 version that of SVN repository as on 15th September 2010 - revision 236 - seems like EDK development has stopped).